tsunami416604/azure-docs.hu-hu/articles/logic-apps/logic-apps-overview.md

 ### <a name="write-once-reuse-often"></a>Írja meg egyszer, használja újra bármikor

-Hozza létre a logikai alkalmazásait Azure Resource Manager sablonként, így [automatizálhatja a logikai alkalmazások telepítését](../logic-apps/logic-apps-azure-resource-manager-templates-overview.md) több környezet és régió között.
+Create your logic apps as Azure Resource Manager templates so that you can [automate logic app deployment](../logic-apps/logic-apps-azure-resource-manager-templates-overview.md) across multiple environments and regions.

 ### <a name="built-in-extensibility"></a>Beépített bővíthetőség

-Ha nem találja az egyéni kódot futtató összekötőt, kiterjesztheti a logikai alkalmazásokat úgy, hogy az igény szerinti kódrészleteket a [Azure Functionson](../azure-functions/functions-overview.md)keresztül hozza létre és hívja fel.
+If you don't find the connector that you want to run custom code, you can extend logic apps by creating and calling your own code snippets on-demand through [Azure Functions](../azure-functions/functions-overview.md).
 Létrehozhatja a saját [API-jait](../logic-apps/logic-apps-create-api-app.md) és [egyéni összekötőit](../logic-apps/custom-connector-overview.md), amelyeket meghívhat a logikai alkalmazásokból.

 ### <a name="pay-only-for-what-you-use"></a>Csak a valóban használt funkciókért kell fizetni